Svelte 5 runes and patterns used across the Fuz ecosystem.

 reference-identity checks on members and would otherwise see proxy

-silently elided to const r = x somewhere in the toolchain (Svelte's
+silently elided to const r = x somewhere downstream of Svelte's

 Deriveds are writable (assign to override, but the expression re-evaluates on

 dependency change).
-Derived objects/arrays are not made deeply reactive.
+Derived objects/arrays are not deeply reactive.

-$derived vs $derived.by()$derived takes an expression (not a function). $derived.by() for loops,
+$derived vs $derived.by()$derived takes an expression (not a function); $derived.by() takes a

 // Simple expression - use $derived